Liver detox: the complete guide to intelligently detoxifying your liver

 The trap of quick promises: "detox routine" and marketing logic

-Monodiets (only juice, only fruits, only soup) are rarely suitable for true detoxification because they lack quality protein and lipids, which are useful for conjugation pathways and bile dynamics.
+Single-food diets (juice only, fruit only, soup only) are rarely suitable for true detoxification because they lack quality protein and lipids, which are useful for conjugation pathways and bile dynamics.

 Plants, "hepatic drainage" and herbal teas: interactions and excesses

-What plants and nutrients are often associated with liver support?
+Which plants and nutrients are often associated with liver support?

 Key plants: milk thistle, artichoke, desmodium, rosemary